6 Giving Options to Take Advantage of Before December 31

 To make estate planning a little easier, BCRF has partnered with FreeWill, a complimentary online will-writing service.
 If you have a complicated estate or prefer to finalize your plans with an attorney, FreeWill can also be used to create a set of wishes.
 Visit FreeWill.com/BCRF to get started on your will.

-We hope that you will consider BCRF in your charitable donation plans in 2020, if you haven’t already.
-Breast cancer hasn’t stopped because of the COVID-19 pandemic—and neither can we.
+We hope that you will consider BCRF in your charitable donation plans this year, if you haven’t already.
 Since BCRF took up the challenge of ending breast cancer in 1993, deaths have declined by nearly 40 percent.
 With BCRF support, the field’s brightest minds have transformed the way the world approaches this disease.

-As the pandemic wears on, funding for breast cancer research has plunged, with investigators reporting early but pronounced effects on progress.
-“It could easily cost us the better part of a decade to recover from even a single year’s drop in cancer research funding,” said Dr. Larry Norton, BCRF’s founding scientific director.
+But research depends on continuous funding.
+Decreasing support for even one year can lead to a significant loss of progress.
+“It could easily cost us the better part of a decade to recover,” said Dr. Larry Norton, BCRF’s founding scientific director.
 “This would result in lost lives—lives that could have been saved by uninterrupted progress.”

 We can and we must prevent a disastrous pause in progress.
 Only by saving research today will we save lives tomorrow.